josheyr/shadowcopy/README.md

 # shadowcopy
 Shadowcopy allows you to easily create Volume Shadow Copies using WMI API in Golang.
-Tested on Windows 11
+Tested on Windows 11.
+For now it just does C: drive

 ```go
 	shadowCopy, err := NewShadowCopy()